jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 Sherlock Holmes had been leaning back in his chair with his eyes closed and his head sunk in a cushion, but he half opened his lids now and glanced across at

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 119

 his visitor.
 “Pray be precise as to details,” said he.
 “It is easy for me to be so, for every event of that dreadful time is seared into